dapplets/dapplets-near-example/README.md

 > :warning: Since the browser is blocking pages with problematic security certificates, go to https://localhost:3000 when the application is running and agree to run in **insecure mode**.

-Here we see the URL of the overlay named `'overlay'` for developers mode.
+Here we see the URL of the overlay named `'overlay'` that will be used in developers mode.
 During the publication of the dapplet to the registry the overlay will be published to the decentralized storage.

-Also we see the Twirtter Adapter in the dependencies with the using version.
+We also see the Twitter Adapter in the dependencies.
+We are using the 0.9.0 version in the example.

 Let's go to the overlay.

 ### 2.2.
 Overlay

-As I wrote above, the overlay can be created the way you want.
+As we previously mentioned, the overlay can be created in any way you want.
 We use **React** in most of our projects.
-I will not analyze the entire overlay code, but only the important points for our architectural aspects.
+We will not be analyzing the entire overlay code, but only the important points for our architectural aspects.

 For interaction with the dapplet install the npm package `dapplet-overlay-bridge`: